2006 United States House of Representatives elections in Nevada

 The Nevada congressional elections of 2006 took place on November 7, 2006, when each of the state's three congressional districts elected a representative to the United States House of Representatives.
 Nevada was considered a battleground state due to the close victory margins.
+The primaries were held on August 15.

 Nevada was one of seven states in which the party that won the state's popular vote did not win a majority of seats in 2006, the other states being Indiana, New Mexico, Michigan, Ohio, Iowa, and Wisconsin.